BlaineDev/431-2020/classes/class26/README.md

 1. Project B Presentations [are now scheduled](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/presentation_schedule.md).
 Please check the list and make sure you've seen my email if you have a scheduled Zoom meeting.

+## To Appear

+1. Quiz 2 instructions.
+2. Feedback on the Minute Paper after Class 25.
+3. Suggestions on what to do between now and the start of 432 if you're taking it.

 ## Key Topics I Hope to Do Justice To in 432

 I'll be happy if we do a reasonable job on more than half of these 15 areas.